zzatang/speech-improvement-cursor/documentation/backend/supabase-implementation-summary.md

 3. **Progress Tracking**: Mechanisms to track and analyze user progress over time
 4. **Achievement System**: Framework for gamification through achievements and rewards
 5. **Secure Data Access**: Protection of user data through authentication and authorization
+6. **Seamless Onboarding**: Automatic profile creation for new users ensures a smooth first-time experience

 ## Next Steps

-With the Supabase integration complete, the application is now ready for:
+With the enhanced Supabase integration complete, the application is now ready for:

-1. Implementation of API routes for speech services (TTS and ASR)
+1. Implementation of additional API routes for speech services (TTS and ASR)
-2. Connection of frontend components to the Supabase backend
+2. Further connection of frontend components to the Supabase backend
 3. Development of data synchronization between client and server
 4. Implementation of real-time features using Supabase's real-time capabilities
+5. Refinement of RLS policies for production deployment

 DONE